GeneMAN: Generalizable Single-Image 3D Human Reconstruction from Multi-Source Human Data: Conclusion

 This appendix serves to further enrich the discourse established in our main paper.
-Sec.~\ref{sec:supp_rel} offers additional information to supplement the related work.
 Sec.~\ref{sec:supp_imp} presents the implementation details of \OM{}.
 In Sec.~\ref{sec:supp_data}, we elaborate on the details of our multi-source human dataset.
-Sect.~\ref{sec:supp_exp} provides supplementary experimental results, including more visualizations for the qualitative comparison, additional results of \OM{} on in-the-wild images and CAPE~\cite{ma2020cape}, discussion on geometric quantitative evaluation, and ablation studies conducted on our multi-source human dataset.
-In Sec.~\ref{sec:limit}, we discuss the limitations of our approach.
+Sec.~\ref{sec:supp_exp} provides supplementary experimental results, including more visualizations for the qualitative comparison, additional results of \OM{} on in-the-wild images and CAPE~\cite{ma2020cape}, additional quantitative comparisons across different body proportions, discussion on geometric quantitative evaluation, and ablation studies conducted on our multi-source human dataset.
+In Sec.~\ref{sec:limit} and~\ref{sec:impacts}, we discuss the limitations of our approach, as well as the broader impacts and safeguards.